motoki317/ksops-dry-run/README.md

   SECRET_TOKEN: s00per_s3cret_t0k3n
 ```

-But if instead we run `KSOPS_DRY_RUN= kustomize build --enable-alpha-plugins .`, we can see that our secret has been stubbed out with placeholder values, all without performing any actual decryption:
+But if instead we run `kustomize build --enable-alpha-plugins --enable-exec .` with `ksops-dry-run` installed, we can see that our secret has been stubbed out with placeholder values, all without performing any actual decryption:

 ```yaml
 ---